microsoft/verified-storage/osdi25/capybaraKV/README.md

 ./run_ycsb_mini.sh
 ```
 This script uses configuration files in `configs/` to set up experiments.
-To change these configurations (e.g., to change results directory or mountpoint/PM device) see the instructions for the `update_configs.sh` script above.
+To change these configurations (e.g., to change results directory or mountpoint/PM device) see the instructions for the `update_configs.sh` script below in [Changing configurations](#changing-configurations).

 After running these experiments, `results/` contain two directories, `threads1` and `threads16`.
 Each of those contains a directory for each evaluated system; the directory for each system should contain directories `Load{a,e,x,y,z}` and `Run{a,b,c,d,f,x,y,z}`.
 Only `Load{a,x}` and `Run{a,x}` directories will contain anything; each should contain one file that looks something like this:
 ```bash